carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 - "How can I use R to explore diversity?"
 objectives:
 - "Comprehend which libraries are required for metagenomes diversity analysis."
-- "Grasp how a phyloseq object is made"
+- "Grasp how a phyloseq object is made."
-- "Undestand the needed commands to create a phyloseq object for analysis"
+- "Undestand the needed commands to create a phyloseq object for analysis."
 keypoints:
 - "The library `phyloseq` manages metagenomics objects and computes alpha diversity."
 - "Transform your named matrixes into Phyloseq objects using `pyhloseq(TAX, OTU)`."
 - "Use `help()` to discover the capabilities of libraries."
-- "The library `ggplot2` allow publication-quality plotting in R."
+- "The library `ggplot2` allows publication-quality plotting in R."
 ---

 # First plunge into diversity
 *Look at your fingers, controlled by the mind can do great things.
 But imagine if each one have a little brain of its own, with different ideas, desires, and fears ¡How wonderful things will be made out of an artist such as that!*
-	-Ode for multidisciplinarity
+	-Ode to multidisciplinarity

 Species diversity, is the number of species that are represented in a certain community.
 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.
-Here we will talk about the two most used diversity metrics, diversity α (within one metagenome) and β (between metagenomes).
+Here we will talk about the two most used diversity metrics, α diversity (within one metagenome) and β (between metagenomes).

-- α Diversity: Represents the richness (e.g. number of different species) and species' abundance.
+- α Diversity: Represents the richness (e.g. number of different species) and abundance of species.
 It can be measured by calculating richness, and eveness, or by using a diversity index, such as Shannon's, Simpson's, Chao's, etc.
   ![image](https://user-images.githubusercontent.com/67386612/118978296-c4735080-b93c-11eb-8421-3294b21c9c44.png)
 ###### Figure 1.
 Alpha diversity represented by fishes in a pond.
 Here, alpha diversity is represented at its simplest way: Richness